 The government likes to gather all kinds of data.
 For example, Table 4.1 contains some data on the average annual income for full-time workers; these data were taken from the 1990 Statistical Abstract of the U.S. Given this information, a natural question would be: How can we predict the future earning power of women and men?
 One way to answer this

+(a) Women.

-YEAR WOMEN (dollars) YEAR MEN (dollars)
+YEAR WOMEN (dollars)

-1970 \$5,616 1970 \$9,521
+1970 \$5,616

-1987 \$18,531 1987 \$28,313
+1987 \$18,531